tskit-dev/tutorials/what_is.md

 splits and expansions as shown in the following schematic, {ref}`plotted<sec_tskit_viz_other_demographic>` using the [DemesDraw](https://pypi.org/project/demesdraw/) package.
-Our 10 genomes were sampled from modern day populations A (a constant-size population) and B (a recently expanding one), where limited migration is occuring from A to B.
+Our 10 genomes were sampled from modern day populations P (a constant-size population) and Q (a recently expanding one), where limited migration is occuring from P to Q.

 ```{code-cell} ipython3
 :"tags": ["remove-input"]